epv44/TwitchAPIWrapper/README.md

 [![Platform](https://img.shields.io/cocoapods/p/TwitchAPIWrapper.svg?style=flat)](http://cocoapods.org/pods/TwitchAPIWrapper)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)][carthageLink]
 ## About
-Very much a work in progress, however, this will be a generic API client with a dataSource wrapper allowing easy calls to the Twitch API.
-There will be seperate dataSource objects corresponding with the JSON requests in the Twitch API and a presenter layer (utilizing the Delegate Design Pattern) that will allow users to hook in to the specific Objects they want.
+The Twitch API Wrapper is an HTTP client for the Twitch API that includes Object mappings to the different Twitch endpoints that can be easily displayed utilizing the provided DataSources.
+The wrapper also contains an OAuth client for Twitch allowing access to Twitch's secure endpoints as well as OAuth for your application.

 ## Current Progress
-* Created API skeleton
+* Created Presenter Object DataSource for the User Model corresponding to the user endpoint in the Twitch API.
-* Implemented OAuth client
+* Implemented OAuth client.
-* Created sample app
+* Created sample application.

 ## TODO
-* Build out models/presenters
+* Build out models/presenters for other endpoints.
-* Improve sample app
+* Improve sample app to show an example of connecting to all of the endpoints.
-* Documentation
+* Documentation.
-* Test Coverage
+* Test Coverage.
-* Cocoapods/Carthage/Swift Package Manager Connections
+* Cocoapods/Carthage/Swift Package Manager Connections.
-* Continuous integration
+* Continuous integration.
-* Code coverage
+* Code coverage.
+* Build tvOS target and example project.
+* Build macOS target and example project.

 ## Requirements
 * Swift 3.0+